House Manager Internship

 Job responsibilities include but are not limited to:

-- Acquire knowledge of lighting, sound, and other theater equipment.
+- Acquire knowledge of lighting, sound, projection, and other theater equipment.

 - Run lights, sound and projector for appropriate events or train volunteers.